MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-class.md

 ---
 # `time_zone` class

-A `time_zone` represents all time zone transitions for a specific geographic area.
+A `time_zone` represents all the time zone transitions for a specific geographic area.
 The library creates `time_zone` objects as part of its time zone database initialization.
 It provides **`const`** access to the created objects.
 You can't construct or copy a `time_zone` object, and use of the default move constructor or default move assignment operator results in undefined behavior.

 Microsoft C++ supports the `time_zone` class starting in Visual Studio 2019 version 16.10.
+The `time_zone` class is a C++20 feature.
+The [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md) compiler option is required.

 ## Syntax